 The great showman was a deeply committed campaigner for temperance.
 He presented public lectures on the subject.
 He served only iced water at his American Museum.
 (Alcohol was usually expected at such venues.)
 And he featured the temperance play, “The Drunkard,” at the museum.

-Among his many writings, Barnum authored The Liquor Business: Its Effects on the Minds, Morals, and Pockets of Our People.
-He wrote that
+Barnum wrote many books.
+He authored The Liquor Business: Its Effects on the Minds, Morals, and Pockets of Our People.
+In it he wrote this.

 “The money annually expended for intoxicating drinks, and the cost of their evil results in Bridgeport or any other American city where liquor selling is licensed, would pay the entire expense of the city (if liquors were not drunk), including the public schools, give a good suit of clothes to every poor person of both sexes, a barrel of flour to every poor family living within its municipal boundaries, and leave a handsome surplus on hand.